Your support for our Memorials, Endowments and Scholarships are important to our mission. Please read about the options below.

-He was a 1941 Central High School graduate (Detroit, MI), attended maritime school in New London Connecticut, and also attended Maritime Officer School at the Cathedral of Learning, University of Pittsburgh.
+He was a 1941 Central High School (Detroit, MI) graduate, attended maritime school in New London Connecticut, and also attended Maritime Officer School at the Cathedral of Learning, University of Pittsburgh.

 Richard sailed the Great Lakes prior to World War II and during the war for the U.S. Maritime Administration as a Merchant Marine sailing the high seas.
 Richard was awarded a prestigious medal for his bravery and service to the citizens of Russia during convoys to Murmansk.

 Richard had a long and successful 41 year career with Hanna Mining Company.
 He had served in many capacities for Hanna, including Fleet Personnel Manager, and retired in 1985 as a Vessel Agent.
 It was during this career that he transferred to Duluth, MN on August 28, 1956.
 Also during his career with Hanna Mining, Dick served as Manager of the Cleveland Baseball Team and coached "Bibby Dolls", a baseball team made up of wives of fellow Hanna employees.

 On December 16, 1966 he married Jean Trilling Hoch.
 They shared the love of the Lake, and spent many hours on the water boating and fishing for 34 for years prior to her passing in 2010.